Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 ### Project barriers and solutions

 > - Map pins were not removing after clicking reserve, then country.
 Had a screenshare session with Tim Nelson to try and resolve this.
-Need to research using Marker Clusters with LeafetJS - TBC
+Need to research using Marker Clusters with LeafetJS - Upodated: Tim found a fix for the existing code without necessitating marker clusters.
+> - Exisiting layout for Country/Reserve section with maps was not as expected on mobile view.
+UX was difficult to navigate.
+(ENTER RESOLUTION WHEN DONE)

 ---